built-on-openfin/workspace-starter/how-to/workspace-platform-starter/docs/how-to-define-endpoints.md

 - an app launch handler - if the **manifestType** of an app is **endpoint** then we will check the endpoints array for the endpoint specified in the manifest property.
 See - [What Manifest Types Are Supported](./what-manifest-types-are-supported.md)
 - version validation - You can configure the versionProvider options to specify an endpointId that should be called.
 This endpoint will return an object that defines what versions the platform should work against.
 See - [How To Add Versioning Support](./how-to-add-versioning-support.md)
 - Context Object enrichment (either when a context object is broadcast or a context object is passed when raising an intent or calling fdc3.open) See [How to add context support to your app](./how-to-add-context-support-to-your-app.md) and [How to add intent support to your app](./how-to-add-intent-support-to-your-app.md).
 The interop broker will check to see if any endpoints match the id of a context type: e.g. **interopbroker.process.fdc3.contact** or **interopbroker.process.org.dayofinterest**.
 The latter is not an official fdc3 context type.
 It is an example of an organization specific namespace that takes a date as an id but also has other optional id settings that could be used by other apps.
 We have created a module [example-context-processor](../client/src/modules/endpoint/example-context-processor/endpoint.ts) and added an entry into the endpoints and endpoint module section of the endpointProvider settings in manifest.fin.json and settings.json found in the public directory.
+- endpoints for your own modules (as shown here).
+- An endpoint for getting manifest JSON files (when app definitions are not inline).
+By default the platform uses fetch to get manifest files but if that isn't sufficient and a platform owner needs their own implementation then they can add an endpoint called "manifest-get" to intercept and manage all manifest requests or they can implement a specific endpoint for a specific app if it is a special case: "manifest-get-appid".

 ## How to use an Endpoint from a Module?